SysKitTeam/docs-point/releases/cloud/point-2024-03-26-release-note.md

   * *Last Activity* was added to the default selection of columns included in the report.

 * **Replaced the Add Storage button** on the Tenant Storage Limit Security & Compliance check with the Clean Up action.
-  * This action now leads to the Site Storage Metrics report where you can free up storage and clean up your file versions.
+  * This action now leads to the Site Storage Metrics report, where you can free up storage and clean up your file versions.

 * **Improved the Storage tile on the Dashboard**, which now includes information on how much storage you already saved by performing the Clean Up action as well as how much storage you can still potentially save.
   * Clicking the Clean Up action takes you to the Storage Metrics report.